victusfate/COTA/_includes/index.md

 responding to the initial distress beacon.
 Angels with jet packs soar about the ship fragments quickly identifying and transporting the imprompto oxygen chamber back to the Battleship docking bays for interrogation.
-And that is only the beginning for the three COTA.
+And that is only the beginning for the two COTA.

 # Character Generation